Lora's Latest Post

 • Clarify business opportunities and align the organization on the definition of what makes a good plan.
 Remember that a good plan is actionable, feasible, and available at the speed of business.

-• Approach the project with clarity, grounded in a systems approach and with a clear tie to strategy.
+• Approach the project with clarity, grounded in a systems approach and tied to strategy.
 Supply chain excellence is more than a math problem.
 Focus on improving balance sheet outcomes and aligning the organization from functional metrics to a balanced scorecard.

 • Explore the use of market data and define process flows from the customer’s customer to the supplier’s supplier.
 Start by tackling the hairy problems that matter most.